schroffl/cs-gamestate/README.md

 #### createServer *(true)*
 If you don't want cs-gamestate to create a server you can set this to `false`.
 You can then later call `CSGameState.parse(request, response)` passing the HTTPRequest and the HTTPResponse.
 An example can be found in `test/createServerFalse.js`

+#### handleRequest *(true)*
+Specifies whether cs-gamestate should parse the HTTP-Body itself.
+If you parse the JSON and want to pass it an Object set this option to `false`